POL-U5410.02 Managing Telework Arrangements

 8. Teleworkers are Expected to Work During Suspended Operations and Inclement Weather

-See the Suspending University Operations Policy, the Inclement Weather Policy, and collective bargaining unit agreements.
+See also the Inclement Weather Policy, and collective bargaining unit agreements.

 9. Equipment Needs Should be Adequately Addressed Prior to Approving Telework

 A Unit Authority should prioritize safety and consistency when reviewing equipment and technology needs to support telework arrangements.
-Equipment may be purchased with University funds to support the approved arrangement, however, equipment provided by the University is to support the employee’s Alternate Worksite.
+Equipment may be purchased with University funds to support the approved arrangement, however, equipment provided by the University is to support the employee’s Alternate Workstation.

 Equipment includes, but is not limited to: